SQL Server Business Intelligence Program

 Reading materials for certificate programs consist of textbooks and supplementary handouts.
 Textbook readings are considered preparatory in nature and are typically assigned prior to lectures; supplementary handouts are frequently distributed in class to provide additional information.

-Textbooks for Autumn Quarter 2014: There are no textbooks for the program.
+Textbooks for Winter Quarter 2015: There are no textbooks required for the program.

 Application fee: $40.00 (non-refundable);